Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 And, of course, all the things that people praise about Japan, like safety, and yes, also the opportunities – like, Japan has much more opportunities in my field compared to Brazil, at least when I was living there.
 So, it was also a good professional decision.

 Ryoko: Ah, I see, great.
-Then maybe moving on to your current job at Amazon.
+Then, maybe move on to your current job at Amazon.
 What do you like working there as a data scientist?
 And also, about the working environment, because when I hear Amazon, I do imagine the states.
-And so, I’m wondering if the working environment is more international compared to other very Japanese companies.
+So, I’m wondering if the working environment is more international compared to other Japanese companies.

 Ryoko: Right.